awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

 # Write forwarding for secondary AWS Regions with an Aurora global database<a name="aurora-global-database-write-forwarding"></a>

  You can enable read/write capability for one or more of the secondary clusters in an Aurora global database\.
 In this configuration, Aurora forwards SQL statements that perform write operations to the primary cluster\.
-Then Aurora propagates the resulting changes to all the secondary AWS Regions\.
-This way, you submit both read and write SQL statements while you are connected to the secondary cluster\.
-By using this approach, you can reduce the number of endpoints to manage for an application that uses an Aurora global database\.
+Aurora then propagates the resulting changes to all the secondary AWS Regions\.
+By doing so, both read and write SQL statements are submitted from connections on the secondary cluster\.
+By using this approach, you can reduce the number of endpoints you need to manage for the applications that use your Aurora global database\.

  This feature, called *write forwarding, *helps you to avoid implementing your own mechanism to send write operations from a secondary AWS Region to the primary AWS Region\.
 Aurora handles the cross\-Region networking setup\.
 Aurora also transmits all necessary session and transactional context for each statement\.
-The data is always changed first on the primary cluster and then replicated back to the secondary clusters\.
-This way, the primary cluster is always the source of truth with the most up\-to\-date copy of all your data\.
+The data is always changed first on the primary cluster and then replicated to the secondary clusters\.
+This way, the primary cluster is the source of truth and always has an up\-to\-date copy of all your data\.

  Write forwarding requires Aurora MySQL version 2\.08\.1 or later\.